-Note.-This Determination applied on 10th day of October, 1931, to the following parts of Victoria, namely:-The Metropolitan District as defined in the Factories and Shops Act 1928 (No. 3677) and the Order in Council thereunder, and such portion of the City of Sandringham as is not included within the said District; the cities of Ballarat, Bendigo, Geelong, Geelong West, and Warrnambool; the town of Newtown and Chilwell; and the boroughs of Eaglehawk and Sebastopol.
+Note.-This Determination applied on the 9th September, 1932, to the following parts of Victoria, namely:-The Metropolitan District as defined in the Factories and Shops Act 1928 (No. 3677) and the Order in Council thereunder, and such portion of the City of Sandringham as is not included within the said District; the cities of Ballarat, Bendigo, Geelong, Geelong West, and Warrnambool; the town of Newtown and Chilwell; and the boroughs of Eaglehawk and Sebastopol.

-IN accordance with the provisions of the Factories and Shops Act 1928 (No. 3677), the Wages Board appointed to "determine the lowest price or rates which may be paid to any person or persons or classes of persons employed either inside or outside a factory or work-room in the process, trade, or business of a maker of paper-bags," has made the following Determination, namely:-
+N accordance with the provisions of the Factories and Shops Act 1928 (No. 3677), the Wages Board appointed to "determine the lowest prices or rates which may be paid to any person or persons or classes of persons employed either inside or outside a factory or work room in the process, trade, or business of a maker of paper-bags," has made the following Determination, namely:-

-(1) That on the 10th day of October, 1931, the last previous Determination of this Board shall be revoked and replaced by this Determination.
+(1) That on the 9th September, 1932, the last previous Determination of this Board shall be revoked and replaced by this Determination.